 Adding a Sauna to Your Wellness Routine

 Now is the best time to add an infrared or traditional sauna to your home.
 With staying home becoming the new normal, saunas are essential because of the immense health benefits they provide.
-With many of us staying home, adding this vital health tool we can use on a regular basis is the best investment we can make in ourselves.
+With many of us staying home, adding this vital health tool we can use on a regular basis to our wellness routine is the best investment we can make in ourselves.
 In addition to stress relief, detoxing, and pain relief, using a sauna after a workout has some amazing benefits.
-Saunas have been proven to ease muscle soreness, increase energy levels and alleviate joint discomfort among a few other benefits.
+Saunas have been proven to ease muscle soreness, increase energy levels, and alleviate joint discomfort, among a few other benefits.
 Overall, taking in a sauna session is a great way to relax after a tough workout and end the day.

 The Best Workout Recovery

 Our muscles and joints can sometimes ache or feel sore, especially after a long workout.
 Health and wellness enthusiasts know better than most that our muscles and joints are worked extremely hard compared to the rudimentary activities we do throughout the day.
 The tears and scarring of the muscles can cause inflammation and result in cramping, soreness, and tightness, among a few other unpleasant sensations.
 While our muscles regenerate and recover naturally, taking in a sauna session can help the muscle recovery process greatly by increasing blood circulation and supplying oxygen-depleted muscles with blood.
 The high temperatures also allow the muscles to relax and be stimulated all while sitting and relaxing.
 This is a very simple overview of the post-workout benefits of sauna.

 Using a Sauna Safely and Responsibly